-The Visibility UI performs a number of queries to Elasticsearch in order to present the Visibility data.
+The Automate node visibility UI performs a number of queries to Elasticsearch in order to present the node visibility data.
 The Chef Automate server will validate each of the Elasticsearch requests with the session cookie information as described in the How It Works section above.

 chef-delivery-user: the Chef Automate username for whom a token has been generated

 chef-delivery-token: a valid token generated for the user

 chef-delivery-enterprise: the Chef Automate enterprise name.
 This is the string after the

 : - Example: if your Workflow dashboard URL is

 For example, to pass the required headers using curl:

 curl https://my-automate-server.mycompany.biz/elasticsearch/_cat/indices -H "chef-delivery-user: myuser" -H "chef-delivery-enterprise: coolcompany" -H "chef-delivery-token: s00pers33krett0ken"

 Accessing Kibana with Authentication